measurify/server/README.md

     sudo npm install
     nmp run-script prod

+#### Setup environments

+Atmosphere can run in tree different modes: "prod" (to starn in production), "dev2 (to run the code using the [nodemon](https://www.npmjs.com/package/nodemon) tool) and "test" (to execute the unit test suite).
+It is possible to select the enviroment using a command line parameter:

+    npm run test
+    npm run dev
+    npm run prod

+Each environment has a configuration file "variable.dev.env", "variables.prod.env", "variables.test.env" which can be edited in order to specify several features:

+    VERSION=v1
+    ENV=development
+    DATABASE=mongodb://localhost:27017/atmosphere-dev
+    PORT=8084
+    ADMIN_USERNAME=admin
+    ADMIN_PASSWORD=admin
+    SECRET=secret-dev
+    EXPIRATIONTIME=30m
+    LOG=enabled

+In particular, the connection string with the database and administrator credential (at startup Atmosphere will create a admin user with these credential), the expiration time of tokens, the log level and the secret word for the certificate file.

 #### Setup to run the API in production

 We suggest to use a process manager for NodeJS, lile [pm2](https://pm2.keymetrics.io/)